testuko/SMHPlus-Guide/docs/guide/README.md

   <MySkin copy="player" path="characters/AAA1459/MySkin1/" />
 </Sprites>
 ```
-Only include sprites that you want to reskin.
-This is very important.<br>
-The sprites.xml can also include sprites from portraits.xml.<br>
+Only edit sprites with custom Character IDs here.
+Other sprites should be edited in the [OtherSprite Path](https://github.com/testuko/SMHPlus-Guide/blob/main/docs/guide/README.md#othersprite-path) folder<br>
 If the sprite ID doesn't match character_ID the game will crash.
 <br><br>